Sayad-Uddin-Tahsin/WiFileShare/README.md

 ## Contributions and Feedback

 I welcome contributions, bug reports, and feedback from the community.
-Feel free to contribute to the development of WiFileShare on GitHub, and let us know if you encounter any issues or have suggestions for improvement.
+Feel free to contribute to the development of WiFileShare on GitHub, and let me know if you encounter any issues or have suggestions for improvement.

 Happy sharing with WiFileShare!